magnetsystems/r2m-sdk-android/README.md

-# rest2mobile SDK for Android
+# rest2mobile SDK for Android, version 1.1.0

-This repository contains the rest2mobile SDK for Android.
+This repository contains the binary and source code of rest2mobile SDK for Android.
 This SDK is a library of classes that support rest2mobile code generation, REST requests, and JSON handling.
 The library support the following functions:
 - Connecting asynchronously to the REST server
 - Building the REST request URL and HTTP headers
 - Marshalling and unmarshalling JSON data